phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

  - [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) (simply [install with pip](https://pypi.org/project/colorspace/) works too)
 -->

-## Visualizing the results
+## Visualizing the results of our simulation

 We are now ready to fill in `plotter_up.ipynb`, a Jupyter notebook that we will use to visualize the outcome of our simulations.

 First specify the directories, model name, species of interest, and rates.
-Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as the Jupyter notebook or change the `model_path`.
+Put the `RuleBender-workspace/PROJECT_NAME/results/MODEL_NAME/` folder inside the same directory as `plotter_up.ipynb` or change the `model_path` below to point at this folder.

 ~~~ python
 #Specify the data to plot here.